Communing with Carson

 The fact that he was an Ensign in the US Navy, and reported for duty on the USS Pensylvania on August 25th, 1945?
 Yep, the last day of World War II.
 On the Pacific front, no less, a mere two weeks after the ship had been torpedoed.
 His first job?
 Superivising the removal of twenty dead seamen as the carrier made its way to Guam for repairs… After that, he went on to become a communications officer, decrypting encoded messages…

-He graduated from college in 1949 with a minor in Physics.
+He graduated from college in 1949 with a minor in Physics, he worked really hard to pay for his physics tuition singapore.
 That makes it even less surprising that he was an amateur Astronomer who owned several telescopes, including a grossly-superior Maksutov-Cassegrain Reflector Telescope by Questar.
 The Maksutov-Cassegrain shows about three time the light of other reflectors (I’d almost kill for one).

 In the 1950′s, Carson filled in for Red Skelton, who’d managed to knock himself unconcious before one of his shows.